Causal Temporal Reasoning for Markov Decision Processes: PCFTL: a Probabilistic Temporal Logic with Interventions, Counterfactuals and Causal Effects

-We introduce an extension of PTL that allows us to reason about interventions, counterfactuals and causal effects.
-A formula of this logic is interpreted over a structural causal model, and in particular, a Gumbel-Max SCM $\gumbelscm{\mdp,\pi,T}$ encoding paths of length $T$ of an MDP $\mdp$ under policy $\pi$.
+We introduce a probabilistic temporal logic for MDPs called \textit{PCFTL (Probabilistic CounterFactual Temporal Logic)}, the first logic of its kind to enable reasoning about interventions, counterfactuals and causal effects.
+A formula of this logic is interpreted over a structural causal model, and in particular, a Gumbel-Max SCM $\gumbelscm{\mdp,\pi,T}$ encoding paths of length $T$ of an MDP $\mdp$ under policy $\pi$. \review{ PCFTL is an extension of bounded $\text{PCTL}^{\star}$ ($\text{BPCTL}^{\star}$), and so we now introduce an SCM-based semantics for $\text{BPCTL}^{\star}$ as a preliminary step. }